open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/index.md

 <LinkTiles items={[
     {
         "text": "Bundles",
-        "description": "Using the Bundles API with Enterprise OPA", "to": "data/bundle-api",
+        "description": "Using the Bundles API with EOPA", "to": "data/bundle-api",
     },
     {